 - CAN Network / Wire harness – Damaged wire harnesses from ECU / PCM to the transmission housing can cause shifting problems.
 For example, your Jaguar may not shift at all or go in gear due to a CAN network problem.
 You may also notice several other issues when a CAN network issue is present.

 Troubleshooting Jaguar Transmission Problems

 The following steps will help you troubleshoot and isolate Jaguar transmission problems.
-If your Jaguar is not shifting, it won't go in gear; first, you need to check the transmission fluid level first and use the recommended Jaguar transmission fluid if the level is low.
+If your Jaguar is not shifting, it won’t go in gear; first, you must check the transmission fluid level and use the recommended Jaguar transmission fluid if the level is low.

 Check Jaguar Transmission Fluid Level